 The Department of Urban and Public Affairs administers a number of Graduate Research Assistantships (GRAs) that are awarded competitively and are intended to support full-time study.
 Students in the Ph.D. program may receive a maximum of four years of support as a GRA.
 The Ph.D.
 GRAs currently (as of 2012-2013) provide a stipend of $19,000 over 12 months.
 This also provides for remission of tuition and health insurance.
 Application by February 1 for the following Fall semester is required.
 Later applications will be considered if any vacancies remain unfilled.

 University Fellowships are also available to exceptional applicants.
 These fellowships are highly competitive and awarded only to students with exemplary records who are commencing study toward the Ph.D.
-Interested applicants should notify the Program Director, who is responsible for making nominations to the Graduate School.
 The fellowships are normally awarded for two years.
 Support from departmental funds is available for an additional two years.
 Application by February 1 for the following Fall is required.

 Ph.D.
 Program Faculty